harrisonjansma/Portfolio/README.md

 <p> In this project, I used unsupervised learning to cluster forum discussions.
 Specifically, I performed LDA clustering on Wikipedia forum comments to see if I could isolate clusters of toxic comments.(insults, slurs,...)</p>
 <p>
-I was succesful in isolating toxic comments into one group.
+I was successful in isolating toxic comments into one group.
 Furthermore, I gained valuable knowledge about the discussions held within the forum dataset, labeling forum posts into nine distinct categories.
 These nine categories could be further grouped as either relevant discussion, side conversations, or outright toxic comments.  </p>
 June 13, 2018

 <hr>